am20585/recipe-step-predictor/README.md

 # Predicting Recipe Steps: An Analysis of Food.com Recipes

 Predicting Recipe Steps: An Analysis of Food.com Recipes is a data science project conducted at University of Michigan.
 The project encompasses various stages of analysis, starting from exploratory data analysis to hypothesis testing, creation of baseline models, and concluding with fairness analysis.
-The primary focus of the project is to investigate the significance of the "first blood" event in League of Legends matches and its impact on match statistics and outcomes.

 Authors: Naman Jain, Anay Moitra